-- Q Name three ways to invoke the Import command. - A Double-click in the Project panel, press Control+I (Windows) or Command+I (Mac), or choose File > Import. - Q What are four major advantage of using the Media Browser? - A Narrowing the display to a specific file type, autosensing camera data, viewing and customizing the display of metadata, and correctly displaying media that has spanned clips multiple camera media cards. - Q List at least five supported file types. - A The following are all valid: - H.264 as a .mov or .mp4 file - Panasonic P2 (DV, DVCPRO, DVCPRO 50, DVCPRO HD, AVC-Intra)
+- Q Name three ways to invoke the Import command.

+- A Double-click in the Project panel, press Control+I (Windows) or Command+I (Mac), or choose File > Import.

+- Q What are four major advantage of using the Media Browser?

+- A Narrowing the display to a specific file type, autosensing camera data, viewing and customizing the display of metadata, and correctly displaying media that has spanned clips multiple camera media cards.

+- Q List at least five supported file types.

+- A The following are all valid:

+- H.264 as a .mov or .mp4 file

+- Panasonic P2 (DV, DVCPRO, DVCPRO 50, DVCPRO HD, AVC-Intra)

+- RED ONE, RED EPIC, and the RED Mysterium X

+- ARRIRAW

-- RED ONE, RED EPIC, and the RED Mysterium X - ARRIRAW - XDCAM SD, XDCAM EX, XDCAM HD, and HD422 - Sony HDV (when shot on removable tapeless media) - AVCHD cameras - Canon XF - Q When importing a layered Adobe Photoshop document, what are your four options? - A You can choose Merge All Layers, Merged Layers, Individual Layers, or Sequence. - Q What is the benefit of the media cache? - A It greatly improves the performance for previews. - Q Does Adobe Premiere Pro copy footage from cameras such as P2, XDCAM, or AVCHD? - A No, it merely links to them.
-So, if you want to save the camera media, it's important to copy it first and then link to the files on your hard drive. - Q Is copying the raw file from a card to your hard drive enough? - A For best results, you should copy the entire folder's structure.
+- XDCAM SD, XDCAM EX, XDCAM HD, and HD422

+- Sony HDV (when shot on removable tapeless media)

+- AVCHD cameras

+- Canon XF

+- Q When importing a layered Adobe Photoshop document, what are your four options? - A You can choose Merge All Layers, Merged Layers, Individual Layers, or Sequence. - Q What is the benefit of the media cache? - A It greatly improves the performance for previews. - Q Does Adobe Premiere Pro copy footage from cameras such as P2, XDCAM, or AVCHD? - A No, it merely links to them.
+So, if you want to save the camera media, it's important to copy it first and then link to the files on your hard drive.
+If you need a log and transfer style workflow use Adobe Prelude. - Q Is copying the raw file from a card to your hard drive enough? - A For best results, you should copy the entire folder's structure.
 Without the folder's complete structure, much of the information could be missing, including the audio and metadata.
-It is even possible for the video data to be unusable. - Q Is the codec of the sequence important to Adobe Premiere Pro? - A No, timelines aren't codec specific. - Q Name two types of tape-based media Adobe Premiere Pro can capture without third-party hardware. - A DV and HDV can be acquired using your computer's FireWire port. - Q Name a feature that makes RED footage different from other types of footage. - A RED cameras can shoot files larger than HD; they carry more chroma (color) information than other formats; they have the ability to have a LUT (a cameraspecific lookup table) applied to them on ingest; and they can be handled as a raw file by Adobe Premiere Pro, which provides greater latitude when adjusting color and exposure.
+It is even possible for the video data to be unusable. - Q Is the codec of the sequence important to Adobe Premiere Pro? - A No, timelines aren't codec specific.
+Use a sequence preset that most closely matches your primary format used to edit or that matches your delivery requirements. - Q Name two types of tape-based media Adobe Premiere Pro can capture without third-party hardware. - A DV and HDV can be acquired using your computer's FireWire port 0r a FireWire to Thunderbolt adapter.